 - Who can apply for a scholarship?

 The scholarships are intended to Ph.D./Master students and other applicants with no or very limited financial support from their university or public institution.
 You can only apply for a scholarship if you take active part in all 4 EduServ courses (but we accept if at least two of them are successfully completed).
-It is important to know that you can apply for a scholarship only once.
+Please note that successful applicants from previous years will be automatically excluded from the evaluation.

 - When will I receive the login details of Moodle?